zer0condition/ZeroThreadKernel/README.md

 <h2>How It Works</h2>
 <p>It works by hooking a non-PatchGuard protected function exported by the DirectX graphics kernel subsystem (dxgkrnl).
 The function is called in our user-mode program using the export from win32u.dll, which serves as a thread for recursive code execution.</p>
 <h2>Detection</h2>
 <p>One way to detect is by integrity checking the .text section of the specified module.
-Writing our shellcode in the function modifies the original hash of the module.</p>
+Writing our shellcode in the function modifies the original hash of the module. <br> Possible circumvention: Hide the hooked driver from the LDR/LoadedModuleList?</p>
 <h2>Contributing</h2>
 <p>Contributions are always welcome!</p>
 <h2>Demo</h2>